mquinter11/mquinter11/README.md

    - I want to build the foundations for these sites effeciently
    - I want to expand my knowledge of MD and Java
    - I want to walk into college feeling prepared for new script!

+[^1]: Walks you through courses in all languages and scripts of code.